 Instead of eating like every day is the same, you shape meals that support what your hormones are already doing.
 It’s not rigid.
 It’s more like small nudges that help you feel balanced, grounded, and energized depending on the week you’re in.

-Why Cycle Syncing Diet Matters
+Why Cycle Syncing food Matters

 Menstrual Phase